ToX82/NoteTrainer/README.md

 removing or reordering a `_loadScript` call in `screen.js`; it also reports any file in `docs/utils/` that nothing loads.

-The test suite came from the original plugin and still covers the parts worth covering — note maths, the game and ear engines, rhythm building and judging, onset detection, achievements, YIN pitch detection, and the reading engine's diatonic maths — running directly against the files the site ships.
+The suite covers the parts worth covering — note maths, the game and ear engines, rhythm building and judging, onset detection, achievements, YIN pitch detection, and the reading engine's diatonic maths — running directly against the files the site ships.

 ## Running locally